jmtsuji/Ca-Chlorohelix-allophototropha-RCI/lake_survey_analysis/README.md

 One minor typo had to be fixed in the code in order for it to run.
 I had to edit line 39 of `atlas/rules/cat_taxonomy.smk` from `java_mem` to `mem`.
 This rule is not even used in this ATLAS run, but it prevents ATLAS from starting due to the typo.

 ### Analyze metatranscriptome data
-A config file for the run and sample ID guide file are included at `lake_metatranscriptomes/config.yaml` and `lake_metatranscriptomes/samples.tsv`
+A config file for the run and sample ID guide file are included at `lake_metatranscriptomes/config.yaml` and `lake_metatranscriptomes/samples.tsv`.
+Like mentioned for metagenome data, you will need to set the database directory path, raw read filepaths, and thread/memory requirements to match your server setup.

 Perform QC on the metatranscriptome reads using ATLAS `59da38f`:
 ```bash